Conciliation Court

 How Do You Collect Your Money if You Win?

 In the collection process, you are the judgment creditor, or collector.
 The person you are trying to collect from is called the debtor, or judgment debtor.
-The following procedural steps must be taken when a debtor refuses to pay and the location of collectible assets is known.
-The costs associated with these procedures will be added to the amount of your claim.
+The following procedural steps can be taken when a debtor refuses to pay and the location of collectible assets is known.
+The costs associated with these procedures can be added to your judgment.

 - Have the conciliation court judgment transcribed to the district court.
 Your district court administrator can help you with this.

 - File an Affidavit of Identification form with the court administrator.
 This creates a lien against real estate the debtor owns in the county.
-If he or she wants to sell any of that property, you might have to be paid first.
-It also affects the debtor's credit rating.
+If they want to sell any of that property, you might have to be paid first.
+It also affects the debtor’s credit rating.

-- If you intend to serve the party with a writ of execution, you must first notify the party.
+- If you intend to serve the debtor with a writ of execution to take possession of their property, for example a vehicle, snowmobile, or boat, you must first notify the debtor.
 (A writ of execution is an order that enforces the decision of the conciliation court.)
 Notification must take place at least 10 days before the execution may be served.
-The sheriff will not accept the first writ of execution without proof that you complied with the 10 day notice.
+The sheriff will not accept the first writ of execution without proof that you complied with the 10-day notice.

-- Request the court administrator to issue a writ of execution.
+- Request the court administrator issue a Writ of Execution.

-- If you know where the party banks or works, deliver the writ of execution to the sheriff's office with a specific list of property or bank accounts that belong to the debtor or the name of the debtor's employer.
+- If you know where the property you wish to seize is located, deliver the writ of execution to the sheriff’s office with a specific list of property or bank accounts that belong to the debtor or the name of the debtor’s employer.
 (Some assets are exempt from collection.)
-With sufficient information and the writ of execution, the sheriff can "levy" the debtor's property.
+With sufficient information and the writ of execution, the sheriff can “levy” the debtor’s property.
 This means the sheriff will actually take the items you have identified.
-However, the sheriff cannot break into the debtor's home to collect an item subject to levy.
-If the sheriff is unable to levy the assets within 180 days after the sheriff receives the writ, the writ will be returned to you "unsatisfied."
+However, the sheriff cannot break into the debtor’s home to collect an item subject to levy.
+If the sheriff is unable to levy the assets within 180 days after the sheriff receives the writ, the writ will be returned to you “unsatisfied.”

 Despite all of these legal actions, there will still be some cases where the debtor is "judgment proof."
 The debtor may possess only minimum viable assets and may be unemployed with public assistance as the only source of income.
 In that case, there is little you can do.
 However, a conciliation court judgment is valid for 10 years.
 Over that time, a person's financial circumstances will often change.